polito-WA-2024/.github/README.md

 # Web Applications (2023/2024)

-Material for the course of _Web Applications_ (in English) for the Master Degree in Cybersecurity at Politecnico di Torino.
+Material for the course of _Web Applications_ (in English) for the Master Degree in Cybersecurity at Politecnico di Torino, Italy.

 ## Course information